-To use Appeon Client functions in Appeon-deployed applications, refer to Appeon Client Functions in the Workarounds & API Guide for more detail.
+To use Appeon Client functions in Appeon-deployed applications, refer to Section 2.3.2, "Appeon Client Functions" in Workarounds & API Guide for more detail.

 6.3 Loading an application in Sybase Enterprise Portal

 Sybase Enterprise Portal (EP) is an open and scalable portal framework that provides an intuitive, secure and customized environment for end-users; rapid development and deployment tools for developers; and an easy-to-use console for administrators.
 Appeondeployed applications can run in Sybase Enterprise Portal or Unwired Accelerator.